Camera work terminology

 Panning-Panning is a photographic technique that combines a slow shutter speed with camera motion to create a sense of speed around a moving object.
 It is a way to keep your subject in focus while blurring your background.
 Panning is typically done on a subject moving horizontally, such as a moving car, or a running dog.

-Tracking- tracking shot is any shot where the camera moves alongside the object(s) it is recording.
+Tracking- A tracking shot is any shot where the camera moves alongside the object(s) it is recording.
 In cinematography, the term refers to a shot in which the camera is mounted on a camera dolly that is then placed on rails – like a railroad track.
 The camera is then pushed along the track while the image is being filmed.

 close up - a photograph or film image taken at close range and showing the subject on a large scale.